jordankaiser/documentation-drupal/chapter1/content-modeling/entities/entity-api-implementation-basics.md

 Both Config and Content entities extend `Drupal\Core\Entity\Entity` and `\Drupal/Core/Entity/EntityInterface` .

 Configuration Entities main functionality has to do with information storage and syncing.
 Content entities has to do with fields, translations, validation and revisions.

+## Content entity basics

+Unlike Config entities Content entities are fieldable.
+Those fields can be shared among all entities of a tiven type, those fields are called base fields.
+Fields that are unique among the the sub-type are called bundle fields.